kaionabuco/shoui520.github.io/docs/routine.md

 **Q: What if I want to take notes?**

-A: And that's fine as well!
+A: That's fine as well!
 Note-taking is an area where I do think personal preference is involved.

 <!-- I am going to put everything here in a comment, just in case something needs to be reverted.